xdu-icpc/cftool/README.md

 Use `cftool -h` to see more options.

+You may be prompted for password.  `cftool` saves cookies so you won't be prompted again until the session expires (in 24 hours, seemingly).

+You can add `-v` or even `-vv` to see more detail of `cftool`.

 ## Bugs

 `cftool is not tested in real contests yet.
 Not sure if it will malfunction